Calibration of a Hybrid Local-Stochastic Volatility Stochastic Rates Model with a Control Variate Particle Method

 We then plot, in Figure \ref{fig:calibrationFit-4000CVVSNOCV}, the model implied volatility slices for 3M, 1Y, 2Y, and 5Y.
 The figure shows a significantly improved fit due to the control variates.
 We will analyse the accuracy and convergence in detail in Subsection \ref{subsec:error_red}.

 As regards computational time, the control variate particle method with 20000 particles, which are enough for a reasonably converged solution (see Subsection \ref{subsec:error_red}), took approximately $10$\% of the overall time spent in the PDE calibration of the LSV(2D) model.
-Most practitioners are familiar with the computational time required to calibrate a 2D LSV model by a forward PDE, a rough estimate being below one second.
-The extra cost to calibrate the full 4D LSV--2CIR++ model is almost negligible with control variants, while the same accuracy without control variates requires more than 60 times the cost of the 2D PDE solver.
+Most practitioners are familiar with the computational time required to calibrate a 2D LSV model by a forward PDE, a rough estimate being below one second for short- to mid-term expiries (5Y).
+The extra cost to calibrate the full 4D LSV--2CIR++ model is almost negligible with control variates, while the same accuracy without control variates requires more than 60 times the cost of the 2D PDE solver.